MSCA-LIKE/OpenScienceTrainingCourse/05_seminar3/notes/readme.md

 Before we can share the results of our science we need to understand the form that science can take, and who owns those outputs.

 ### What are the outputs of science?
 Science leads to new knowledge.
-Tangible outputs from science include things like
+Tangible outputs from science include things like:

-- Publications, including journal papers
+- publications, including journal papers;
-- Data sets
+- data sets; and
-- Patents that codify and protect new ideas
+- patents that codify and protect new ideas.

 ### Who do your outputs belong to?
 Generally, the employer owns the employee's intellectual output.
 This is a common arrangement that is governed by employment contracts.
 In exchange, the employee has access to the infrastructure that they need to be successful.